asen/smg/docs/smg-config.md

     alert-crit-lt: NUM   # critical alert if value is less than NUM
     alert-crit-eq: NUM   # critical alert if value is equal to NUM
-    alert-crit-neq: NUM   # critical alert if value is equal to NUM alert-p-<pluginId>-<checkId>: # configure a plugin-implemented check for the value
+    alert-crit-neq: NUM   # critical alert if value is equal to NUM
+    alert-p-_pluginId_-_checkId_: # configure a plugin-implemented check for the value
 </pre>

 The built-in "mon" plugin implements the following three checks

 <pre>
   alert-p-mon-anom: "" # anomaly alert - detecting unusual spikes or drops
                        #   it accepts a string with 3 values separated by ":"
                        #   the default value (when empty string is provided) is
                        #   "1.5:30m:30h" which means 1.5 (relative) change
                        #   in the last 30 minutes period compared to the previous
                        #   30h period.

-    alert-p-mon-pop: "..." # period over period value check - detecting if the current
+  alert-p-mon-pop: ... # period over period value check - detecting if the current
                        #   value has changed with certain thresholds over the same value
                        #   some period ago.
 It accepts a string with 4 values separated
                        #   by ":".
                        #   The first value is a period and an optional resolution
                        #   separated by "-".
 E.g. "24h-1M" means compare with value 24 hrs
                        #   ago over a 1 minute average.
 If the -1M part is omitted the
                        #   object interval will be used as resolution (that would be the
                        #   highest available resolution in the RRD file).
                        #   The second value is the comparison operator - one of lt(e),
                        #   gt(e) or eq.
                        #   The third and fourth values are the warning and critical
                        #   thresholds of change.
                        #   E.g. to define an warning alert if some value drops below 0.7
                        #   from yesterday and a critical alert if the value drops below 0.5
                        #   from yesterday, at a 5min-average resolution, one can use the
                        #   following config string: "24h-5M:lt:0.7:0.5"
                        #   Both warning and critical thresholds are optional, e.g. use
                        #   something like "24h:lt:0.7" to set only a warning threshold and
                        #   something like "24h:lt::0.5" to set only critical threshold.

-    alert-p-mon-ex: "..." # "Extended" check, supporting some special use cases, mainly related
+  alert-p-mon-ex: ...  # "Extended" check, supporting some special use cases, mainly related
                        #   to using different data resoulution than the update inteval (e.g.
                        #   to check the hourly average of given value despite the value being
                        #   updated every minute.
 Format is
-                         #   "<step>:<op>-<warn_thresh>:<op>-<crit_thresh>[:HH_MM-HH_MM[*<day>],...]"
+                       #   "_step_:_op_-_warn_thresh_:_op_-_crit_thresh_[:HH_MM-HH_MM[*_day_],...]"
                        #   step is the time resolution at which we want the current value fetched
                        #   op is one of gt, gte, eq, lte, lt
                        #   warn_thresh and crit_thresh are the respective warning and critical
                        #   threshold numbers.
                        #   The final portion is optional and is a comma separated list of time
                        #   period specifications.
 Time period is specified by setting time of day
                        #   and/or day of week (first 3 letters from English weekdays) or month (number),
                        #   separated via *.
 The time of day is defined as a start and end (separated
                        #   by -) hour and minute (separated by _).
 The check can only trigger alerts
                        #   when the current time is within the time of day (if specified) and day of
                        #   week/month (if specified)
 </pre>

 Check [here](smg.html#concepts-anomaly) for more details on how alert-p-mon-anom/anomaly detection works.